 It needs to be said that the inclusion in FT’s list of a good number of b-schools offering one-year programs and the better ranking given to some new schools above hoary institutions have drawn the criticism of some management education experts.

-INSEAD conducts a one-year MBA program at its campuses in Fontainebleau, Paris, and in Singapore, with an elective course at Abu Dhabi.
+INSEAD conducts a one-year (10 months to be precise) MBA program at its campuses in Fontainebleau, Paris, and in Singapore, with an elective course at Abu Dhabi.
 It calls itself “the business school for the world” with good reason: 90 percent of its faculty and students are international.

 INSEAD’s faculty consists of early 150 inspirational teachers.
 Its Career Development Centre, which is run by 40 committed professions, hosts 250 recruiting companies every year on its three campuses.